dsohk/rancher-devsecops-workshop/docs/part-2.md

 Before we begin to configure Github & Jenkins, let's look at our lab environment.

-Make sure Jenkins, Anchore, and Sonarqube installs have completed as per final step of Part 1.
+NOTE: Make sure Jenkins, Anchore, and Sonarqube installs have completed as per final step of Part 1.

 Ensure you are on your local workstation/machine Terminal where we have our git repo cloned.